Utah-CS3550-Fall-2023/assignments/hw2.md

 black.
 This seems minor but helps the user know they are taking an action when they click.

 Ensure that all tables span the whole width of the main content.
+You may use `%` units for this if you'd like.

 Make table columns that contain numbers right-aligned.
 These include the "weight" column in `assignments.html` and the "graded" column in